-Like police and fire protection, snow removal on Upper Macungie’s 130 miles of roads is a service that can be critical to the health and safety of Township citizens.
+Snow removal on Upper Macungie’s 130 miles of roads is a service that is critical to the health and safety of Township residents.
 Our crews work around the clock to keep your streets safe.
 In an effort to continually improve Township snow removal service, the Public Works Department wants you to know more about our efforts and to answer your most frequently asked questions about snow removal.

 Please help in keeping your fire hydrants clear of snow.

 Upper Macungie Township’s snow removal operators are human, and during a storm they work long hours trying to do their best for the benefit of all.
 Please do not abuse them or the Upper Macungie Township Police Department may be contacted.